percona/core-ui/README.md

 - To publish a dist-tag: `npm publish --tag next --access public`
 - To remove a dist-tag: `npm dist-tag rm @percona/platform-core next`

-Alternatively, you can publish a new version to `npmjs.org` in a few simple steps:
+### Publish using github actions

 - Checkout the branch: `git checkout main`
-- Bump up the version: `npm version patch` or `npm version minor`
+- Bump up the version: `npm version patch|minor|major`
-- Push the changes to the repo, inlcuding the new tag: `git push origin main && git push --tags origin main`
+- Push changes to the repo, including the new tag: `git push origin main && git push --tags origin main`

 The published package name is `@percona/platform-core`, so you may want to check what dist tags are published to the registry: `npm info @percona/platform-core`